 It’s been said over and over again that BJJ is a martial art that is not shy of evolving.
 In fact, evolution based on experimentation is one of the main premises behind the success of Jiu-Jitsu.
 This unique aspect of the art, along with the technical depth, means that there’s more than one way to approach learning.
-Let’s be clear, going to class on a regular basis is the best way to learn grappling martial arts!
+Let’s be clear, going to class regularly is the best way to learn grappling martial arts!
 However, learning doesn’t have to stop there.
-Off the clock drilling with training partners, competing and watching high-level tournaments all play their role.
+Off the clock drilling with training partners, competing, and watching high-level tournaments all play their role.
 One very valuable best teaching tool is digital content in the form of video instructionals.
-So, grab your copy of the best BJJ DVD 2018 and start learning!
+So, grab your copy of the best BJJ DVD 2023 and start learning!
 Well, it’s not quite that easy.

 How To Learn From Video Instructionals